 - There are approximately 2,000 sheep producers in Michigan

-- It is estimated that there were 81,000 head of sheep and lamb in Michigan as of January 2014
+- There are an estimated 87,000 head of sheep and lambs in Michigan

 - On average, a 3-ounce serving of lamb has only 175 calories and meets the Food and Drug Administration’s (FDA) definition of lean